 As a family-owned winery, sustainability is our priority for many reasons.
-Our parents knew they wanted to pass down the winery and vineyards to us, so they didn’t use pesticides and herbicides to grow our grapes.
+Fred and Nancy knew they wanted to pass down the winery and vineyards to their children, so they didn’t use pesticides and herbicides to grow their grapes.
 They treated the land with great respect.

-We’re committed to carrying on their legacy in the vineyards and in our business practices.
+Cline is committed to carrying on their legacy in the vineyards and in business practices.
 In 2018 our vineyards and winery became Certified California Sustainable and Sonoma County Sustainable.

 Instead of herbicides, we employ sheep and goats to roam our vineyards, tasked with removing invasive weeds.
 In spring, they munch on new growth between the vine rows.
 During summer months, sheep clear the weeds from the vineyard floor while chomping on vine leaves, allowing more sunlight to stream into the canopy and ripen grapes.

 We installed owl boxes and raptor perches in the vineyard to keep rodents at bay.
 The night owl and the day hawk are predators of gophers and mice.
 We count on birds of prey to help maintain ecological control.
 We create a habitat for beneficial insects to do the same; cover crops house spiders that feed upon mites and leafhoppers.

 Fred Cline is extremely dedicated to sustainable practices.
 Nothing is more important than how we treat our vines because the wine we make is a direct result of what we put into the ground.

-The Green String farming method co-developed by our dad is a system that promotes and enhances biodiversity, biological cycles and soil biological activity.
+The Green String farming method co-developed by Fred is a system that promotes and enhances biodiversity, biological cycles and soil biological activity.
 These methods minimize pollution from the air, soil, and water, and optimize the health and productivity of soil, plants, animals and people.

 Cover crops feed the soil; a wide mix of plant types are chosen specifically to produce soil-enhancing organic material.
 Cover crops are folded back into the soil while providing nutrition to our wooly weeders.
 These practices stimulate a living soil, a rich system where our vines can form deep roots.